m-labs/artiq/doc/manual/installing.rst

   $ mkdir -p ~/.config/nix
   $ echo "experimental-features = nix-command flakes" >> ~/.config/nix/nix.conf

-See also the different options for enabling flakes on `the NixOs wiki <https://nixos.wiki/wiki/flakes>`_.
+See also the different options for enabling flakes on `the NixOS wiki <https://nixos.wiki/wiki/flakes>`_.

 The easiest way to obtain ARTIQ is to install it into the user environment with ::